brianshumate/vaultron/README.md

 Given the intended use cases for this project, the working solution that results when Vaultron is formed is essentially a blank canvas that emphasizes immediate unhindered usability over security.

-### Consul ACLs by Default
+#### Consul ACLs by Default

 **Consul ACLs with a default deny policy are enabled for Vaultron v1.8.0 (using Vault v0.9.5/Consul v1.0.6) and beyond**.

 This was chosen to allow for ease of experimentation with ACL policies and the Vault Consul Secrets Engine.
-While it's more similar to a production installation as well, it should not be emulated as a model of production installation because it makes use of only a shared **acl_master_token** and you should instead use `acl_agent_token` for Consul client agents, and tokens specific to use cases such as Vault for more granular security with emphasis on least privilege.
+While it's more similar to a production installation as well, it should not be emulated as a model of production installation because it makes use of a shared **acl_master_token** and the **acl_agent_master_token** for ease of configuration.

+In a production Consul installation, you should instead use `acl_agent_token` for Consul client agents, and tokens specific to use cases such as Vault for more granular security with emphasis on least privilege.

 The value used for the shared ACL Master Token is:

 - `vaultron-forms-and-eats-all-the-tacos-in-town`

-> NOTE: Full end to end mutual TLS is coming to a new version of Vaultron near you!
+The value used for the shared ACL Agent Master Token is:

+- `vaultron-needs-coordinate-updates`

+#### Mutual TLS by Default

+Vaultron uses self-signed certificates for full mutual TLS communication between Vault servers and Consul agents.
+The certificates and keys were generated from Vault PKI Secrets Backends as described in [examples/tls/README.md](https://github.com/brianshumate/vaultron/blob/master/examples/tls/README.md).

-Here are some resources to help you in configuring these sorts of things:
+Here are some additional resources related to configuring ACLs and TLS:

 - [Consul ACL System guide](https://www.consul.io/docs/guides/acl.html)
 - [Consul Encryption documentation](https://www.consul.io/docs/agent/encryption.html)
 - [Vault TCP Listener documentation](https://www.vaultproject.io/docs/configuration/listener/tcp.html)

-### Mutual TLS by Default

-Vaultron uses self-signed certificates for full mutual TLS communication between Vault servers and Consul agents.
-The certificates and keys were generated from Vault PKI Secrets Backends as described in [examples/tls/README.md](https://github.com/brianshumate/vaultron/blob/master/examples/tls/README.md).

 ### Where's My Vault Data?